Batyr-R/AIAgent/README.md

 Why did I build this?
 Because Boot.dev told me to—and because machine sloths like me just can’t resist having AI do the debugging while I sip my coffee.
 This project scans your code, spots bugs, and attempts fixes using the Gemini 2.0 Flash model.
 That’s it.
 No magic, just AI (and some caffeine).

+The `calculator/` directory is just a toy project used for testing the AI — you can replace it with whatever code you actually want to debug.

 ---

 ##  Getting Started